AnushkaSingh91/Task-Center-/README.md

-A simple landing page - first designed in figma and then coded in React.
+A simple landing page - first designed in figma and then coded in Js.